WalukaUI/AmazonWareHouseDLS/README.md

-You will be able to filter out all Amazon Other Buying Options using this extension.
+You will be able to filter out all Amazon Other Buying Options using this extension.<br />
 Shop Amazon Other Buying Options without ads and other deals.

 ![](https://github.com/WalukaUI/AmazonWareHouseDLS/blob/main/filter.gif)